 - IPv6 Network Enumeration

 - Fuzzing IPv6 Implementations with AFL

 - Transition mechanisms

 - Hardening Recommendations

 The lab exercises are based on a virtual machine hosted in the cloud.
 You have to bring your own laptop, preferably running Linux (native or virtualized), and have a working SSH client ready.
 Make sure the operating system is working properly especially the network component if you run it inside a VM.

 You should understand basic TCP/IP routing and basic Linux network commands.
 No prior knowledge of IPv6 nor Scapy is required.

-Guillaume Valadon is the head of security at Netatmo and holds a PhD in IPv6 networking.
+Guillaume Valadon is the Security Agent Team Lead at Datadog, and holds a PhD in IPv6 networking.
 He likes looking at data and crafting packets.
 In his spare time, he co-maintains Scapy and learns reversing embedded devices.
 Also, he still remembers what AT+MS=V34 means!

 Guillaume regularly gives technical presentations, classes and live demonstrations, and writes research papers for conferences and magazines.